 Public executions were carried out here until 1901.
 The last hangings took place in 1961.

-Some well known prisoners included Éamon de Valera, Martin McGuinness, Michael Stone and Bobby Sands.
-Two prisoners were killed in 1991 when a IRA bomb went off in one of the wings.
+Some well-known prisoners included Éamon de Valera, Martin McGuinness, Michael Stone and Bobby Sands.
+Two prisoners were killed in 1991 when an IRA bomb went off in one of the wings.

 The gaol closed its doors as a prison in 1996.

 It’s been a tourist attraction since 2012.
-Tourists can embark on guided or a self guided tour of the prison.
-It also is a conference venue, holds music concerts and weddings!
+Tourists can embark on guided or a self-guided tour of the prison.
+It’s also a conference venue, holding music concerts and weddings!

 Dorchester Prison was built in 1795.